-If you are unable to attend work on time, the Human Resources team and your line manager must be notified via email prior to your normal start, giving the reason for the lateness and your estimated time of arrival.
-If an employee does not inform the Company or is more than 45 minutes late, the employee will be recorded as absent without leave (AWOL).
+If you are unable to attend work on time, the Office/Human Resources team must be notified via a telephone call prior to your normal start, giving the reason for the lateness and your estimated time of arrival.
+If a member of the Office/Human Resources team is not available, then please call the main office number and leave a message with another employee.
+If an employee does not inform the Company or is more than 30 minutes late, the employee will be recorded as absent without leave (AWOL).